 Working from home has its benefits and a lot of businesses are moving towards this model.
 It’s great because you can set your own schedule and work however you choose, so you can be more productive.
 However, there are a lot of challenges you need to face.
 Keeping your motivation, for example, can be tough.
 People also run into problems with technology, and overcoming tech hurdles.

 You are even more reliant on technology when you are working from home and if you run into issues, it can bring your work grinding to a halt.
-There are a few common tech issues that you should know how to manage so they don’t impact your productivity.
+There are a few common tech issues that you should know how to manage so they don’t impact your productivity, and issues to consider, such as does weather affect satellite internet?
 Here’s how to deal with the most common tech hurdles when working from home.

 If you’re working from home and your internet is slow, it’s going to be difficult to get through a day of work.
 Troubleshooting can take some time and if you don’t have a solid connection for long periods, it can cause problems.
 One option is purchasing a signal booster if you are working in an area of the home where you don’t get a great connection.
 However, it could be the case that you just need to upgrade to a better service with a different provider.
 You can check if you can get better internet with this broadband coverage checker and change your provider.
 If you can get a full fibre connection, your internet will be much faster and a lot more reliable.
 If you live in an area that is hard to reach because it’s rural or remote, then a company that offers high-speed internet and voice services such as Viasat internet could be an option for you.